 |Location:||9241 NE Crooked River Dr., Terrebonne OR.|

 If you want to spend a bit longer at the Park there is a bivvy campground – no RVs are allowed – which works on a first-come-first-served basis.

 As I mentioned above Smith Rock is very popular with climbers and hikers and consequently gets very busy and the parking lots are pretty much full by the middle of the morning at the latest.
 SO YOU NEED TO GET THERE EARLY.
 You can park away from the Park but it is a long walk in to reach the trails and climbing walls.

 More about the geology of Smith Rock …..

 Around 30 million years ago massive amounts of ash and debris resulting from the eruptions of nearby volcanos filled the caldera and hardened into rock.
 Smith Rock Tuff–the largest rock formation on the western rim was the outcome, creating massive walls and spires up to 550 feet.
-Which has made it a mecca for climbers from all around the United States and globally.
+This has made it a mecca for climbers from all around the United States and the rest of the World.

 Immediately looking up to your left, you see climbers on the popular Picnic Lunch Wall.
 The Ship Rock formation and Red Wall climbing area are next as you follow the trail along the river.

 Geese, ducks, and the occasional blue heron frequent the area, as well as the two-legged fish seekers fly fishing the river.
 Next, you come upon a huge ponderosa tree that offers a break from the heat of the summer.
 It’s also a great place just to hang out on the bench below it.